Anthony Cordesman: Gaza War analysis

-On February 2, 2009, Cordesman published an analysis of the 2008–2009 Israel–Gaza conflict.
-The report relied on Israeli briefings before and after the conflict, including visits to the Israeli Defense Spokesman, interviews with Arab officials, and experts.
-The report analyzes the views and reactions of Arabs, but emphasized that Hamas has not provided more than "minimal details on the fighting, other than ideological and propaganda statements".
-Cordesman pointed out improvements in the capability of the Israeli Defense Forces since the fighting against Hezbollah in 2006.
-He believed the military used "decisive force" against legitimate targets, and that the killing of civilians (including women, children, and the elderly), along with other human rights abuses, was justified by Israel's strategic, economic, and political gains.
+On February 2, 2009, Cordesman published an analysis of the 2008–2009 Israel–Gaza conflict relying on Israeli briefings before and after the conflict, including visits with the IDF Spokesman, interviews with Arab officials and Middle East experts.
+The report emphasized that Hamas had not provided more than "minimal details on the fighting, other than ideological and propaganda statements".
+Cordesman pointed out improvements in the capability of the Israel Defense Forces since the fighting against Hezbollah in 2006.
+He believed the military used "decisive force" against legitimate targets, and that civilian casualties were a byproduct of the fighting due to the tactic of using civilians as "weapons of war."

-Cordesman's analysis also claimed that Israel did not violate the laws of war.
-Norman Finkelstein wrote that this lacked credibility because it relied solely on information from the Israeli Ministry of Defense while ignoring reports from the United Nations, NGOs and other News media reports.
+Cordesman also claimed that Israel did not violate the laws of war but Norman Finkelstein challenged this, stating that Cordesman was relying solely on information from the Israeli Ministry of Defense while ignoring reports from the United Nations, NGOs and other media reports.

 War in Iraq and Afghanistan

-Cordesman criticized the Bush Administration's efforts in both the Iraq and Afghanistan wars.
+Cordesman criticized the Bush administration's efforts in both the Iraq and Afghanistan wars.
 According to an article in National Business Review, Cordesman was said to have been only "48 per cent" convinced on the need to invade Iraq in 2003, but contended that "concerns over Saddam's weapons of mass destruction were valid".
-He considered the then current "chaos" in Iraq as the result of "pre-existing fractures in the country's social makeup", and a "tribal, clan-based society" and not due to a foreign invasion that destroyed the preexisting order.
+He argued that the chaos in Iraq was the result of "pre-existing fractures in the country's social makeup", and a "tribal, clan-based society" and not due to a foreign invasion that destroyed the preexisting order.